tanteckfang/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
 The given index is invalid.
     * 3a1.
-AddressBook shows an error message.
+NUSCoursemates shows an error message.

       Use case resumes at step 2.

 * 3b.
 The fields are invalid.
     * 3b1.
-AddressBook shows an error message.
+NUSCoursemates shows an error message.

       Use case resumes at step 2.

 * 3c.
 The command format is invalid.
     * 3c1.
-AddressBook shows an error message.
+NUSCoursemates shows an error message.

       Use case resumes at step 2.